SouthGreenPlatform/PanExplorer_workflow/README.md

 ## Prepare your list of genomes to be analyzed

-Edit a new file names "genome_names" listing the Genbank identifiers of complete assembled and annotated genomes.
+Edit a new file names "genbank_ids" listing the Genbank identifiers of complete assembled and annotated genomes.
 The file should look like this
 ```
-cat genome_names
+cat genbank_ids
 CP000235.1
 CP001079.1
 CP001759.1